zounar/php-proxy/README.md

 In order to protect using proxy by unauthorized users, consider changing `Proxy-Auth` token in [proxy source file](https://github.com/zounar/php-proxy/blob/master/Proxy.php#L40) and in all your requests.

 ## How to use (via composer)
+This might be useful when you want to redirect requests coming into your app.

 * Run `composer require zounar/php-proxy`
 * Add `Proxy::run();` line to where you want to execute it (usually into a controller action)
   * In this example, the script is in `AppController` - `actionProxy`: